Binocular Repair Basics, Repairing Binoculars Alignment

 • Porro prisms have two setscrews while roof prisms may have four setscrews that should be adjusted in sync with each other.

-• Frequently clean binoculars and store them in dry storage spaces to prevent fungi to grow on lenses.
+• Frequently clean binoculars and store in dry storage spaces to prevent fungi to grow on lenses.

 NEVER Look into the sun with binoculars!!